-Once an admissions policy is determined, it cannot be changed unless an amendment is required to correct a typographical error, to ensure that the policy complies with the Codes where it is identified to be non-compliant, in response to a determination of the Office of the School's Adjudicator or where approval has been received to a request for an In-Year Variation.
-Any amendments that are made will be detailed in the Policy Version section above.
+Once our policy is determined, it cannot be changed unless an amendment is required to correct a typographical error, to ensure that the policy complies with the Codes where it is identified to be non-compliant, in response to a determination of the Office of the school's Adjudicator or where approval has been received to a request for an In-Year Variation.
+Any amendments that are made will be detailed in the Policy Version section below.